Everything PR News

 The QR comeback produced clear category leaders:

-Olive Garden / Darden Restaurants — table-side QR menus drove a measurable lift in per-cover spend, partly because the digital menu surfaces higher-margin items more effectively than the printed equivalent.
+• Olive Garden / Darden Restaurants — table-side QR menus drive a measurable lift in per-cover spend, partly because the digital menu surfaces higher-margin items more effectively than the printed equivalent.

-McDonald's — QR-driven in-app upsell and loyalty enrollment is now the single largest customer acquisition channel for the McDonald's app.
+• McDonald's — QR-driven in-app upsell and loyalty enrollment is one of the larger customer acquisition channels for the McDonald's app.

 The premium tier runs differently.
-American Express's Centurion Lounges use QR for access verification — the operational layer behind the Centurion experience that most cardholders never think about.
+American Express's Centurion Lounges use QR for access verification.
 Red Bull's F1 and event venues run QR-enabled hospitality flows for media and partners.
 Toyota dealerships use QR for trade-in valuation walk-ups and service-bay status notifications.

-Lead generation — the use case the original article focused on — is now a small slice of QR's commercial applications.
+Lead generation — the use case the original article focused on — is now a smaller slice of QR's commercial applications.
 The bigger uses:

 QR is now a press-release surface.
 Embed a QR in a printed annual report, an investor presentation, a magazine ad, or a billboard — and it lands the reader directly inside structured brand content.
-The new media kits include QR codes that lead to gated, structured assets the AI engines can crawl and cite.
+The new media kits include QR codes that lead to gated, structured assets the press can reference directly.

-The brands that run QR as part of their owned-media stack — not just as a payment shortcut — capture both the immediate conversion and the long-tail AI citation value.
+The brands that run QR as part of their owned-media stack — not just as a payment shortcut — capture both the immediate conversion and the long-tail brand value.
 The brands that don't are leaving both on the table.

 What it took to make QR work